NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

+---
+title: Building a Hardhat 3 plugin
+description: A step-by-step guide to building a Hardhat 3 plugin
+# Target audience:
+#  - New plugin author with context about what Hardhat is, but no context about how to build plugins
+#  - A Hardhat 3 plugin author wanting to learn how they work in Hardhat 3
+#  - An advanced Hardhat 3 user wanting to learn more about it
+---

 # Building a Hardhat 3 plugin

 This tutorial will guide you through the process of building a simple Hardhat 3 plugin, based on the [Hardhat 3 plugin template](https://github.com/nomicfoundation/hardhat3-plugin-template/).